Mikrodidakt/bakery/README.md

 ## Introduction

 Bakery is a versatile command-line tool designed to simplify and streamline the process of building Yocto Project or OpenEmbedded projects.
-It serves as a wrapper around the powerful BitBake tool, leveraging Docker to ensure consistent environments across local and CI (Continuous Integration) builds.
+It serves as a wrapper around the powerful bitbake tool, leveraging Docker to ensure consistent environments across local and CI (Continuous Integration) builds.

 ### Why Bakery?